UUDigitalHumanitieslab/texcavator/README.rst

 Dependencies
 ============
-Before installing Texcavator, make sure your packages are up-to-date and a MySQL and Redis server are present on the system.
+Before installing Texcavator, make sure your packages are up-to-date and a relational database (we prefer MySQL) and Redis server are present on the system.
 In apt-based Linux distros like Ubuntu/Debian, do::

     sudo apt-get update